 While Cury et al. (2011) used three CCE seabird datasets (productivity of common murre, pigeon guillemot and rhinoceros auklet in central California in relation to juvenile rockfish abundance), this study included many other predator and prey taxa (nine additional seabird time series, five additional fish/marine mammal time series, and three additional prey types), both from central and southern California.
 Our results appear to corroborate limited evidence from other ecosystems that marine mammals and predatory fishes share the same general form of the relationship with forage species as do seabirds (Boyd and Murray 2001, Boyd 2002, Hunsicker et al. 2011).
 Notably, these predators span a range of life-history strategies, foraging ranges, foraging tactics, and gape-size limitations.

 Punt et al. (2016) showed the prey threshold of brown pelicans in the CCE to be much lower than the thresholds we observed, at 10% of Bmax.
-That study, however, utilized abundance of two prey species, anchovy and sardine, combined .
+That study, however, utilized abundance of two prey species, anchovy and sardine, combined additively.
 The real structure of complex interactions (e.g., multiple forage species, predators with multiple prey, effects of multiple predators), however, is not clear; thus more investigation into additive vs. other model structures is needed (see Sih et al. 1998, DeWitt and Langerhans 2003).
-In this study, we did not consider the abundance of multiple prey simultaneously to avoid confounding prey-switching by predators.
+Additionally, the modeling approach we used necessitates a minimum length of time series overlap between predator and prey data, and already there were a limited number of timeseries and taxa that fit this criteria.
+For these reasons, we did not yet consider the abundance of multiple prey simultaneously in this stage of our research.

 We observed responses of CCE marine predator productivity to forage species abundance that approximated a Type II functional response (Holling 1959), commonly observed in vertebrate predators (Murdoch and Oaten 1975).
 Long time-series are necessary to establish such relationships because they need to span periods of low prey abundances in order to identify the predator thresholds.
 Overall, there were more data for seabirds than sea lions or salmon for numerical response models in the CCE, but models of individual predator taxa demonstrated that seabirds did not bias results.
 Predator-prey relationships of the sea lions and salmon consistently exhibited similar functional responses and prey thresholds to those of seabirds.